azizsaya/confluent_developerday/README.md

 ---
 ## Clean-up
-Once you are finished with this demo, remember to destroy the resources you created, to avoid incurring charges.
+Once you are finished with this project, remember to destroy the resources you created, to avoid incurring charges.
 You can always spin it up again anytime you want.

 Before tearing down the infrastructure, delete the Oracle XStream, Redshift and OpenSearch connectors, as they were created outside of Terraform and won't be automatically removed: